April 1, 2026 - American Journal - Breanna Morello

 They've made so many errors in this war that they've got themselves in a situation where they're very weak when it comes to Iran.

-So what they're saying is, I'm going to leave this job undone.
+So, what they're saying is, I'm gonna leave this job undone, and then someone else is gonna come and bomb.

 And this is the biggest problem Iran has.